uesseu/ninwavelets/README.md

 Did you think ninwavelet based on cuda seems to be extremely fast?
 **It is not true every time.** Throwing data into GPU takes much time.
-But when I compare it to other packages, it seems to be extremely fast even if numpy backend was used.
+But when I compare it to other packages, it still seems to be extremely faster
+even if numpy backend was used.
-And so, I think, ninwavelet is totally, extremely fast.
+And so, I think, ninwavelet is totally, fast.
 Ninwavelets is much more simple now, and so,
 perhaps, it has less functions than other packages.